dequelabs/axe-core-nuget/packages/playwright/README.md

 1. Update all `using Playwright.Axe;` statements in your tests to `using Deque.AxeCore.Playwright;` and/or `using Deque.AxeCore.Commons;`

 In a move to standardize, we migrated this package away from Playwright specific typings, instead opting to use the typings from the `Deque.AxeCore.Commons` package instead.
 The result is several minor breaking changes that may require updates to your code:

 ### Replacements/Renamings

 1. `AxeResults` has now been renamed to `AxeResult`; the previously used `AxeResult` for this package will now be `AxeResultItem`.
 1. `AxeNodeResult` has been replaced with `AxeResultNode`
 1. `AxeCheckResult` has been replaced with `AxeResultCheck`
-1. `AxeRelatedNode` has been replaced with `AxeResultRelatedNode`
 1. `AxeResultGroup` has been replaced with `ResultType`
 1. `AxeRuleObjectValue` has been replaced with `RuleOptions`
 1. `AxeRunOnly` has been replaced with `RunOnlyOptions`
-1. `AxeResultRelatedNode` is now used in lieu of `AxeRelatedNode`.
+1. `AxeRelatedNode` has been replaced with `AxeResultRelatedNode`.
 With this type, the Targets property is changed from a `IList<string>` to a `List<AxeResultTarget>`; users should expect to modify usages of the Targets property to include a `.ToString()` method call.
 1. `AxeRunSerialContext` has been replaced by `AxeRunContext` and `AxeSelector` types.
 Here are some examples of how to use the new types:

         ```cs
-       //finding a single element using the Playwright Locator API
+        // Finding a single element using the Playwright Locator API.
         ILocator locator = page.GetByRole("menu").RunAxe();

-        //including/excluding elements in the main frame
+        // Iincluding/excluding elements in the main frame.
         new AxeRunContext()
             {
                 Include = new List<AxeSelector> { new AxeSelector("#foo") },
                 Exclude = new List<AxeSelector> {},
             };

-        //including/excluding an element in a child frame
+        // Including/excluding an element in a child frame.
         new AxeRunContext()
             {
                 Include = new List<AxeSelector> { new AxeSelector("#element-in-child-frame", new List<string> { "#iframe-in-main-frame" })},
                 Exclude = new List<AxeSelector> {},